 Always respond to a customer’s social post when they need help.
 You may not be able to answer right away.
 But it’s still important to make quick initial contact with that customer and let them know when you’ll respond.
 Providing speedy responses means being adept in addressing a customer's problem with a precise and polite tone.

 The exception to “always respond” is when agents are confronted with an obvious attempt to pick a fight on public channels.
 These comments are often directed at the company itself.
 It can be tempting to engage with the person if you feel strongly about the issue at hand.
 But a company can’t afford to have an agent, or any employee, make mistakes on social media.
 So, always proceed with caution when responding publicly.

+Answering a customer's question often involves working with other teams or departments.
 Is answering a social media post a job for customer support, or for marketing?
 Sometimes it’s hard to tell.